mikejonestechno/investment-analytics/pages/inflation2.md

 The Consumer Price Index that the Reserve Bank of Australia use to index inflation rocketed through the roof in the 1970s peaking at 18% in 1975.

-Since the mid 1990s inflation stablized, slightly trending down until the sharp rise in 2021.
+Inflation stablized through the late 1990s, trending slightly down until the sharp rise in 2021.